 Antone Pagan with Miguel Pinero’s sisters and original Familia actor/writer Juam ‘Shamsul’ Alam, founder “Pancho” Camillo’s son “Panchito” Lou Torres, Jose Sanchez and Jackie Ramos who slammed Pinero’s poetry.

-Rick Reid, Vanessa L. Gibson, Elsia Vasquez, Keith L. T. Wright and Antone Pagan at PA’LANTE Harlem’s Tenant Empowerment Meets the Arts.
+Rick Reid, Vanessa L. Gibson, Elsia Vasquez, Keith L. T. Wright, and Antone Pagan at PA’LANTE Harlem’s Tenant Empowerment Meets the Arts.

 Pa’Lante Harlem is a grassroots tenant advocacy organization in northern Manhattan Mission Assist low to middle-income residents living in Northern Manhattan and the Bronx protect their tenancy rights.

 For the past four years, PA’LANTE Harlem has successfully: provided tenant-landlord mediation services, technical assistance and training for new tenant associations; prevented illegal evictions; represented individual tenants and tenant associations in housing court; connected low-income tenants to free or reduced rate legal services and to government and non-government housing benefits; and empowered residents to address housing code violations.
-PALANTE administers its programs to date with an entirely volunteer staff.
+PALANTE administers its programs to date with an entire volunteer staff.